Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

     *Collect the following information from the **Remediation** tab:*

     * **Permissions** - required when there are auto remediation policies.
-You may see zero, one (i.e. `Contributor`) or many comma-separated (i.e. `Log Analytics Contributor, Virtual Machine Contributor, Monitoring Contributor`) roles listed.
+You may see zero, one (e.g. `Contributor`) or many comma-separated (e.g. `Log Analytics Contributor, Virtual Machine Contributor, Monitoring Contributor`) roles listed.
 Permissions will not be listed when none are required for the policy assignment to function.

     Once the permissions are identified, click the **Cancel** button to discard the changes.